TritonDataCenter/sdc-vmapi/docs/index.md

 ### Executing Predicate Queries

-A predicate search can be performed by passing a "predicate" query parameter to the GET /vms endpoint.
-Keep in mind that predicate must be URL encoded, as it contains characters like '[', '{' , '&', etc. that will not be parsed correctly by the HTTP server and will result in a request error.
+A predicate search can be performed by passing a `predicate` query parameter to the GET /vms endpoint.
+Keep in mind that the predicate must be URL encoded, as it contains characters like '[', '{' , '&', etc. that will not be parsed correctly by the HTTP server, and will result in a request error.

 In order to make testing of predicates easy, use the following code snippet that creates a urlencode helper function that can be called to convert a predicate